satsalou/shoutcast-ionic-tutorial/README.md

 $ grunt emulate:android
 ```

-For more information, see [Ionic Framework Generator's instructions] (https://github.com/diegonetto/generator-ionic).
+For more information, see [Ionic Framework Generator's instructions](https://github.com/diegonetto/generator-ionic).

-## Plugins installation
+### Plugins installation

 Use the following commands and install the plugin required by the app:
 ```bash